ArduPilot/ardupilot_wiki/common/source/docs/common-sbus-out.rst

 .. image:: ../../../images/servo-sbus-topimage.png
     :width: 450px

-`Futaba SBus/SBus2 servos <https://www.futabarc.com/servos/sbus.html>`__ accept the serial `SBus protocol <https://www.futabarc.com/sbus/>`__ and can be controlled by ArduPilot once connected to the flight controller's "SB" port or any other serial port.
-Up to 16 servos can be daisy chained together meaning that instead of each servo being directly connected to the flight controller, only a single serial connection from the flight controller is required.
+`Futaba SBus/SBus2 servos <https://www.futabarc.com/servos/sbus.html>`__ accept the serial `SBus protocol <https://www.futabarc.com/sbus/>`__ and can be controlled by ArduPilot once connected to the autopilot's "SB" port or any other serial port.
+Up to 16 servos can be daisy chained together meaning that instead of each servo being directly connected to the autopilot, only a single serial connection from the autopilot is required.

 The transmission rate is 100K baud.